Pete9xi/Ecorp-Mod/README.md

 ### Installation

- Simply copy Content/ to Hacknet/ root folder
+ _ Simply copy Content/ to Hacknet/ root folder.
+ _ Choose between English (Ecorp) and French (EcorpFR) version of the mod.

 # Development